ysalitrynskyi/easy-key-values/readme.txt

 - PHP Functionality: Retrieve values in your theme or plugin with a straightforward PHP function.
 - Visibility Control: Decide whether to show or hide specific key-value pairs, making it perfect for sensitive data.
 - Lightweight and Efficient: Designed with performance in mind, ensuring minimal impact on your site's speed.
-- Optional Caching: Improve performance with optional caching, configurable through `EKV_ENABLE_CACHE` and `EKV_CACHE_DURATION` constants.
+- Optional Caching: Improve performance with optional caching, configurable through `EKVALUES_ENABLE_CACHE` and `EKVALUES_CACHE_DURATION` constants.
-- Flexible Menu Placement: Customize the admin menu placement using the `EKV_MENU_LOCATION` constant for better integration.
+- Flexible Menu Placement: Customize the admin menu placement using the `EKVALUES_MENU_LOCATION` constant for better integration.

 = Perfect for a Variety of Use Cases =